 Are Blue Heelers and Red Heelers the same breed?

-We’ve already talked about how the Blue Heeler and Australian Cattle Dog are one and the same.
-But this dog breed has other names too… ACD is routinely used as an acronym for Australian Cattle Dog and this pooch can also simply be called a ‘Cattle Dog’, Queensland Heeler or Red Heeler.
+Yes.
+Blue Heelers and Red Heelers are varieties of the same breed, namely the Australian Cattle Dog.
+But this dog breed has other names too… ACD is routinely used as an acronym for Australian Cattle Dog and this pooch can also simply be called a ‘Cattle Dog’, or Queensland Heeler.

 So, to answer the big bold question above, the answer is yes!
 Blue Heelers and Red Heelers are the same breed.
 The difference is in their colouring: Blue Heelers have a blue-ticked coat, while Red Heelers have a red-ticked coat.